CASE STUDY

 2) Interactive Island Workspace:

-RFID sensors paired with monitors allow designers to explore materials, create digital mood boards, and direct sample ordering shipped to their business.
+RFID-enabled surfaces and monitors allow designers to explore materials, create digital mood boards, and order samples directly to their business.

 3) Resource Wall:

-LED video wall for presentations, digital resource library tablets, and Material Bank mood board drawers for hands-on exploration.
+An LED video wall for presentations, digital resource library tablets, and Material Bank mood board drawers for hands-on material exploration.

 4) Lounge Space: